 Chainsaw Man is a peculiar series that shares some similarities to Devilman Crybaby.
 The central premise of the title focuses on the idea of devils and a world that was attacked by the Gun Devil, which managed to kill over a million people worldwide in an attack that lasted less than 5 minutes.

-Our protagonist, Denji, is heavily involved with a gang of yakuza and eventually becomes capable of turning into a devil hybrid.
+Our protagonist, Denji, is heavily involved with a gang of yakuza and eventually becomes capable of becoming a devil hybrid.
 However, the public association of Devil Hunters cannot allow this.
-As the Chainsaw Devil, he has to either join the hunters to find and kill the Gun Devil or face death at their hands.
+As the Chainsaw Devil, he has to join the hunters to find and kill the Gun Devil or face death.

 10. Demon Slayer: Kimetsu no Yaiba by Koyoharu Gotouge

-Yet, Nezuko herself ends up attacking him, becoming aggressive and bloodthirsty.
-As Tanjiro tries to calm her down, a mysterious character approaches the scene, trying to kill Nezuko in the process and claiming that she has turned into a demon.
+Although Nezuko is alive, she’s transformed into a demon, and she attacks Tanjiro.
+As he tries to calm her down, a mysterious character approaches the scene, trying to kill Nezuko as she has turned into a demon.

-Tanjiro, of course, tries to protect Nezuko in every way possible, and during the whole ordeal, Nezuko eventually tries to protect Tanjiro as well, which captivates the mysterious man.
-He introduces himself as Giyu, a demon slayer, and orders Tanjiro to find a man named Urokodaki, all for the sake of becoming a demon slayer and finding a way to turn Nezuko back into a human.
+Tanjiro tries to protect Nezuko in every way possible, and when Tanjiro’s life is threatened, Nezuko protects him as well, which captivates the mysterious man.
+He introduces himself as Giyu, a demon slayer, and orders Tanjiro to find a man named Urokodaki and become a demon slayer.

 This title is undoubtedly one of the best manga for beginners because it has a straightforward story and an easy-to-understand plot.
 Once you read the manga, you will love watching its anime adaptation.